By Ava Malkin

 OR

-Patients can receive their Rx at home for less than $55 with free shipping.
+Patients can receive their Rx directly to their homes and with free shipping.

 Now, it is clear that SKNV’s offerings are distinct and convenient, but how exactly do these customized topical formulations operate in practice?
 What do dermatologists think about our medications?
 How do patients react?
 What other advancements are occurring in the dermatological field, particularly concerning hair loss?